Adopting a Dog or Puppy

 Does it cost money to adopt a dog?

 Most dog adoption centres require an adoption fee, which varies between centres.
 Usually it will help towards the cost of your dog’s stay at the rescue centre and the small fee will ensure that they can continue to help other animals.
 The initial adoption fee will also usually cover your dog’s vaccinations, their spay or neutering procedure – if they’re old enough – as well as a full vet check-up.

 How do I rescue a stray dog?

+Before rescuing a stray dog, you should firstly ensure that it is homeless.
+Ask people in the area if they recognise the dog and post online to see if it’s lost.
+You should also visit a vet to see if the dog has a microchip.
 Once you’ve determined the dog is definitely homeless, take it to a vet for a full check-up and a microchip for before settling them into your home.

 How long does the process of rescuing a dog take?

 The process varies between cases.
 If you’re adopting a scared or nervous dog with a difficult past, you’ll need to visit the centre several times to allow them to get used to you.
 It’ll also depend on if the centre requires a home check to take place too, as this will lengthen the process.
 That’s our guide on how to adopt a dog!
 If you’re ready to welcome a new dog to your home, take a look at our guide.